blt950/where2fly/README.md

     ALTER TABLE `where2fly`.`airports`
     ADD SPATIAL INDEX `airports_coordinates_spatialindex` (`coordinates`);
     ```
+- Make the `coordinates` column not nullable again
-- Update the runways as well
+- Update the `runways` as well

 ## API
 Read more about the [API](API.md)